Tribal Scholarships and Resources

 White Mountain Apache Tribe

-Please send a copy of your tribal card with your student ID number on it to the area that matches your status:
+Please send a copy of your tribal card or CIB with your student ID number on it to the area that matches your status:

 Northern Arizona University